digital-blueprint/relay-esign-bundle/README.md

 If you were using the [DBP API Server Template](https://github.com/digital-blueprint/relay-server-template) as template for your Symfony application, then an example configuration file should have already been generated for you.

-To handle locking you need to [configure locking in the core bundle](https://github.com/digital-blueprint/relay-core-bundle#bundle-config).

-You also need to [configure the Symfony Messenger in the core bundle](https://github.com/digital-blueprint/relay-core-bundle#bundle-config) to check out guests after a certain amount of time.

-For more info on bundle configuration see <https://symfony.com/doc/current/bundles/configuration.html>.